liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 ### Euler angles

-Another popular way to describe a rotation is using [Euler angles](https://en.wikipedia.org/wiki/Euler_angles).
+Another popular description of a rotation is using [Euler angles](https://en.wikipedia.org/wiki/Euler_angles).
 It is demonstrated by Leonhard Euler that it is sufficient to rotate a reference coordinate system by **three angles** around three axes of a coordinate system to reach any target frame.
-The rotation around an axis of a coordinate system is called an **elemental rotation**.
+The rotation around an axis of a coordinate system is called an [elemental/basic rotation](https://en.wikipedia.org/wiki/Rotation_matrix).
 Albeit its popularity, the Euler angles representation of a rotation causes many confusions and it has a serious artifact known as the [Gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock).
 There exist twelve possible sequences of rotation axes, leading to twelve conventions.
 Different fields usually choose a particular convention.
 In this project, we will choose the Z1Y2Z3 convention according to the Wiki page [Euler angles](https://en.wikipedia.org/wiki/Euler_angles).

 #### Convert Euler angles to the rotation matrix